dsu-arl/event-gca-ctf-dojo/reverse-engineering/string-analysis-01/DESCRIPTION.md

 ## Challenge Description
 This challenge introduces the `strings` command.
 You will use the command to print the strings from the binary and search the output for a specific word.
-Provide this word to the "verify" script to receive the flag!
+Provide this word to the `strings` script to receive the flag!

 ## How It Works
 `strings` is a command line tool that prints all of the strings contained within a binary to the screen, one per line.
 Humans think of strings as readable text, but this isn't always the case.
 A lot of what `strings` prints to the screen can be nonsense.
 For large binaries, analyzing this output can be tedious, but for smaller binaries it is usually simpler.